Shrinkage through multiple identifiability: Point consistency

-{Theorems~\ref{thm:consistency} and~\ref{thm:route1} are non-nested.
-Theorem~\ref{thm:consistency} requires $\psi_j(P)=\psi^*$ for all $j$ but permits any fixed $J\ge 1$ and relies on the convex-combination representation.
-Theorem~\ref{thm:route1} relaxes exact identifiability to centered biases at the cost of $J\to\infty$ and non-dominant weights.
-The point estimator has the same closed form in both cases.
-The inferential implications, however, differ: under Theorem~\ref{thm:consistency} $P$-orthogonality holds and the sandwich variance applies, while under Theorem~\ref{thm:route1} the expected gradient
+{Condition (C4) requires that no single functional asymptotically absorbs all the magnitude of the precision weights; it holds whenever $J\to\infty$ and the $v_j$ are uniformly bounded away from zero, as with Wald/IV estimators where $v_j\ge c/n$ under non-weak instruments (then $w_j\le \mathrm{const}\cdot(J\tau_0^2)^{-1}\to 0$ when $\tau_0^2>0$, and $(\max_j v_j^{-1})/(\sum_k v_k^{-1})\to 0$ at the boundary $\tau_0^2=0$).
+The structural primacy of $J\to\infty$ over $n\to\infty$ here echoes \citet{collignon2020clustered}: when replication sits at the level of design rather than observation, no within-unit sample size substitutes for replication across units, and the irreducible between-unit variance bounds the variance of any combined estimator from below.}

-in general, so the $\tau^2$-invariance claim of Proposition~\ref{prop:sandwich}(i) no longer holds and the sandwich variance is not available.
-In this regime the natural inferential output is not a confidence interval for $\psi^*$ but the split conformal prediction interval for the latent target $\psi_{J+1}$ of a new identifying functional, developed in Section~\ref{sec:bayesian}.}
+{Importantly, note that both theorems are non-nested: Theorem~\ref{thm:consistency} requires $\psi_j(P)=\psi^*$ for all $j$, but permits any fixed $J$, whereas Theorem~\ref{thm:route1} relaxes exact identifiability to centered biases at the cost of $J\to\infty$ and non-dominant weights.
+Moreover, their inferential implications differ under exact identifiability the asymptotic cross-partial $\sum_j-(\psi_j(P)-\psi^*)/(v_j+\tau^2)^2$ vanishes, global $P$-orthogonality holds \citep{battey2024roleparametrizationmodelsmisspecified}, and the sandwich variance of Section~\ref{sec:frequentist} is valid.
+In turn, under centered biases $P$-orthogonality fails and the appropriate outputs are subsampling intervals for $\psi^*$ or split conformal intervals for $\psi_{J+1}$ (Section~\ref{sec:bayesian}).}